ohmyzsh/ohmyzsh/plugins/alias-finder/README.md

 ```

 ## Usage
 To see if there is an alias defined for the command, pass it as an argument to `alias-finder`.
-This can also run automatically before each command you input - add `export ZSH_ALIAS_FINDER_AUTOMATIC=true` to your zshrc if you want this.
+This can also run automatically before each command you input - add `ZSH_ALIAS_FINDER_AUTOMATIC=true` to your zshrc if you want this.

 ## Options